Maps4HTML/web-map-doc/docs/elements/mapml-viewer.md

 ### `height`

-`height` - the intrinsic height of the map, in pixels.
+`height` - the height of the map, in pixels.
 Must be an integer without a unit.

 ---

 ### `width`

-`width` - the intrinsic width of the map, in pixels.
+`width` - the width of the map, in pixels.
 Must be an integer without a unit.

 ---